 To find out which of these medicines will work best, you’ll likely have an acute vasoreactivity test.
 This test shows how the pressure in your pulmonary arteries reacts to certain medicines.
 This test is done during right heart catheterization.

 If you have group 1 PAH, you may need one or more of the following procedures.

 For this procedure, a thin, flexible tube called a catheter is put into a blood vessel in your leg and threaded to your heart.
 The tube is then put through the wall that separates your right and left atria (the two upper chambers of your heart).
 This wall is called the septum.

-A lung transplant is surgery to replace a person's diseased lung with a healthy lung from a deceased donor.
-This procedure may be used for people who have severe lung disease that's causing PAH.
+A lung transplant is a surgery to replace a person’s diseased lung with a healthy lung from a deceased donor.
+This procedure may be used for people who have a severe lung disease that’s causing PAH.